 • Ensuring that wounds are meticulously cleaned and dressed.
 This can help prevent infections in the skin or the blood.
 You should clean any cuts, scrapes, or sores that the person has with warm water and soap and apply an antibiotic ointment.
 You should also cover the wound with a clean bandage and change it daily or as a doctor directs.
 You should also watch for signs of infection, such as redness, swelling, pus, or fever.

-• Encouraging mobility and exercise to maintain strength and mobility.
-This can help prevent infections in the lungs or the muscles.
+• Encouraging mobility and exercise to maintain strength and mobility can help prevent lung or muscle infections.
 You should help the person move around and do some physical activities that they enjoy, such as walking, stretching, or dancing.
 You should also help them breathe deeply and cough to clear their lungs.
 You should also avoid letting them sit or lie down for too long, as this may cause fluid to build up in their lungs or legs.

 Managing Infections